theseus-os/Theseus/README.md

 You will need the current Rust compiler and toolchain by following the [setup instructions here](https://www.rust-lang.org/en-US/install.html).

-Basically, just run this command and follow the instructions: <br>
+Basically, just run this command and follow the instructions:
 `$ curl https://sh.rustup.rs -sSf | sh`

 Because OS development requires many language features that Rust considers to be unstable, you must use a nightly compiler.
-You can accomplish this with: <br>
+You can accomplish this with:
 `$ rustup default nightly`

-Since we're cross compiling for a custom target triple, we need to install the Rust source code: <br>
+Since we're cross compiling for a custom target triple, we need to install the Rust source code:
 `$ rustup component add rust-src`

-We also need to install Xargo, a drop-in replacement wrapper for Cargo that makes cross-compiling easier: <br>
+We also need to install Xargo, a drop-in replacement wrapper for Cargo that makes cross-compiling easier:
 `$ cargo install xargo`

 ## Additional Build Environment Setup
 Currently we only support building on 64-bit Debian-like Linux distributions (e.g., Ubuntu 16.04).
 You will need to install the following packages:
-- `nasm`
+* `nasm`
-- `grub-mkrescue`
+* `grub-mkrescue`
-- `grub-pc-bin`
+* `grub-pc-bin`
-- `mtools`
+* `mtools`
-- `xorriso`
+* `xorriso`
-- `qemu`
+* `qemu`

-To build and run Theseus in QEMU, simply run: <br>
+To build and run Theseus in QEMU, simply run:
 `$ make run`

-To run it without rebuilding the whole project: <br>
+To run it without rebuilding the whole project:
 `$ make orun`